 This macro can also include a set of custom commands/datarefs, for example the parameters listed above consist of these sets of commands, dataref, values and options included in the plugin database (examples for standard and custom data):

 custom b737: laminar/B738/annunciator/left_gear_transit

 Notice that for the latter Laminar B737 example a pair of linked up/dn commands is used in conjunction with a reference dataref as a "macro" function.

-But, if you have an aircraft model for which some of the selected and assigned parameters don't work, and there is no data conversion file available (yet) for your plane model, you need to find out yourself what parameter macros need to be replaced with your custom ones and create the "conversion" file to be placed in the plane folder (or later included into SimVim database).
+If you have an aircraft model for which some of the selected and assigned parameters don't work, and there is no data conversion available yet for this plane model in SimVim, you need to find out yourself what parameter macros need to be used as custom ones and replace them in the plugin menu.

-Note: For some planes that have custom commands and datarefs this convesion file is already included in SimVim database and you don't need to create it.
-You can see the list of added planes here, for example there are some new X-Plane 11 Laminar aircrafts that have several new datarefs/commands, and B737 Zibo mod version.
+Note: For some planes that have custom commands and datarefs this convesion Table is already included in SimVim database and you don't need to create it.
+You can see the list of planes for which non-standard (custom) functions are supported here, for example there are some new X-Plane 11 Laminar aircrafts that have several new datarefs/commands, and B737 Zibo mod version.

 You have to know what you're doing when assigning conversion options!
 You will need to find specific info on your aircraft model to know which custom datarefs/commands and values to use.

 There is no need to edit all the listed parameters.
 Only edit the parameters that don't work as-is in your custom aircraft.
 Test all assigned switches, buttons, outputs before (you can do this while the conversion menu window is opened).

 Don't add/change parameters using standard datarefs/commands.
 ALL standard drefs/coms are already present in the SimVim database.
 Use only custom ones.